mufafa9/Flowtime/README.md

 # FlowTime(FlowTimey)

-This Project is created to enable flow state and to be more productivity this project has a timer and a color noise generation section.
+This Project is created to enable flow state and to make you more productive this project has a timer and a color noise generation section.
 ## Authors

 - [@mufafa9](https://www.github.com/mufafa9)